🔒 Case Study

 Designed and launched a social discovery platform combining research, interaction design, and promotional video production.

-Whether it's a product, a system, or something no one's designed before — I'm ready.
+Whether it's a product, a system, or something no one's designed before — I'm ready to collaborate.

 An Anime-Inspired Tarot App for Every Kind of Reader